inkandfeet/inkdb/README.md

 An authenticated, realtime, key-value microstorage that's synced across devices.

 - Everything encrypted.
 Use whatever backed you'd like.
 Your user's data is encrypted.
-- Agnostic to your realtime backend.
-Supports multiple backends (Firebase, DynamoDB, Hasura/Postgres, etc).
+- ~Agnostic to your realtime backend.
+Supports multiple backends (Kinto, Firestore, DynamoDB, Hasura/Postgres, etc).~
+- Built on Kinto.
 - Bundled authentication backend is Python/Django, but you can override with your own, and itd be simple to port this to Rails, etc.

-Provides two data enpoints:
+Provides several data enpoints:
-- `inkdb.common` Anonymous, public, read-only.
+- `inkdb.public` Anonymous, public, read-only.
-- `inkdb.server` Authenticated, encrypted data the server has access to as well.
+- `inkdb.app.readonly` User-specific, authenticated, encrypted data the server has access to as well.
 Read-only.
-- `inkdb.app.inkshop.account` Authenticated, encrypted data an authorized app has access to as well.
-Read-only.
-- `inkdb.app.inkshop.private` Authenticated, encrypted data an authorized app has access to as well.
+- `inkdb.app.readwrite`  User-specific, authenticated, encrypted data the server has access to as well.
 Read-write.
+(Needs new name?)
-- `inkdb.private` Authenticated, encrypted, read-write.
+- `inkdb.private` User-specific, authenticated, encrypted, read-write.
 Can be zero-knowledge encrypted.

 ### Stupid simple syntax.